-Rialto Man Arrested After 5-Year-Old Boy Dies in Suspected Case of Child Abuse: Police
+Rialto Father Arrested After 5-Year-Old Son Dies in Suspected Case of Child Abuse: Police

-A 29-year-old man has been arrested after a 5-year-old boy died in a suspected case of child abuse in Rialto, police said Wednesday.
+A 29-year-old man has been arrested after his 5-year-old son died in a suspected case of child abuse in Rialto, police said Wednesday.

 Officers responded to a report of a child not breathing in the 1100 block of South Althea Avenue just before 2:30 a.m.
 Tuesday, according to a Rialto Police Department news release.